abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

 ## What GitHub cannot tell you about someone?

-Don't go around judjing people from their Github profile.
+Don't go around judging people from their Github profile.
 It is possible for someone to have 10+ years of experience and still their github looks empty.
 The clients they work with can choose to have the code behind close doors.

 Not everybody likes and has the time to contribute to open source community.
+A person not active on Github doesn't mean that he is a bad developer.
+Maybe they don't like to show their work to others.

 Some programmers use GitHub as a way to backup their code, some want to collaborate, others just want a hosted page for their projects and documents, etc. Some projects may be well-documented and useful software, others could be experiments, or code you could hardly call software.
 In the end, all that you see is not always useful in a Github profile.
 And most importantly, what if you decide to keep your projects private.
 Unlike open source projects and contributiuons, these won't be visible to your recruiter.

 ## Myths

-A person not active on Github doesn't mean that he is a bad developer.
-They don't like t

 GitHub may not be as important in hiring as some would lead you to believe.

-u're like most people you're not running a successful open source project and most of your day to day production of code is the property of your employer s

 ## Ending Notes